Viscosity solutions approach to finite-horizon continuous-time Markov decision process

 To estimate the first term of (\ref{d-1}), we combine the boundedness and (\ref{d-0}),

 Hence,

 By the symmetric position of $s$ and $s'$, we have $|V(s, i) - V(s', i)| \leq C |s - s'|$. \end{proof}

-According to Proposition \ref{prop1} and Ramemacher's theorem, we know that $t\mapsto V(t,i)$ is almost everywhere differentiable in $[0,T]$ with respect to Lebesgue measure.
-But, it is not easy to justify whether $V(t,i)$ is differentiable every where in $[0,T]$.
-In such situation, we need to introduce the concept of viscosity solution to further characterize $V(t,i)$.
+According to Proposition 4.2 and Rademacher's theorem, we know that for each $i \in \S$, $t \to V(t, i)$ is almost everywhere differentiable in $[0, T]$ with respect to Lebesgue measure.
+In some practical applications, the property of almost everywhere differentiable is not enough, especially when $\S$ is a general state space rather than a countable space.
+But, it is not easy to justify whether $V (t,i)$ is differentiable every where in $[0,T]$.
+In such situation, it is useful to introduce the concept of viscosity solution to further characterize $V (t,i)$.
 Consider the following equation